JMIBarth/block_course/README.md

 #### PCR clean-up

-Prior to Sanger sequencing, the amplified PCR product should be cleaned in order to remove unincorporated dNTPs, enzymes, unbound primers, and other reagents.
+Prior to Sanger sequencing, the amplified PCR product are cleaned in order to remove unincorporated dNTPs, enzymes, unbound primers, and other reagents.
 Several methods such as gel-purification, or purification using columns, beads, or enzymes are available.
-The exact method depends on the downstream application, the amount of samples to clean, and reagent availability.
+The exact method depends on the downstream application, the amount of PCR product and number of samples to clean, and reagent availability.

 <a name="sanger"></a>
 ### Sanger sequencing (Week 3)